 In the school and in your housing, the Tuscany Campus provides Internet access for academic purposes.
 Please be aware that downloading music, videos and other large files, making calls on Skype or accessing popular US websites may take much longer.

-A high-speed Internet connection is offered in the Tuscany Campus building, Palazzo Benini, and students have access to this connection during the Campus’s opening hours.
-In addition, there are several free wi-fi points around town, including the Lazzerini Library (LINK).
+A high-speed Internet connection is offered at the Tuscany Campus, and students have access to this connection during the Campus’s regular operating hours.
+In addition, there are several free wi-fi points around town, including the Lazzerini Library.